AnymouseProphet/anymouse/FONTS.md

 A font expert can distinguish the URW "Base 35" glyphs from the genuine Adobe "Base 35" glyphs but the font metrics are identical allowing the URW fonts to be used when a PostScript (or PDF) document uses the Adobe Base 35 fonts but does not have them embedded.
+This allowed Free Software PostScript and PDF rendering engines---such as the [ghostscript](https://www.ghostscript.com/) PostScript interpreter commonly used on UNIX and GNU systems.

 The URW "Base 35" fonts saw the biggest distribution on UNIX and GNU systems (like the various BSD and Linux distributions) through the